 A typical strategy is to begin broad, then refine.
 Operating with a broad segment such as age, gender or location narrows your data sufficiently to spot relevant patterns, but not so narrowly that you miss out on larger trends.

-In practice, this could mean starting with a target audience that is male, 30-40 and lives in Australia (broad segments), and then refine it further down the line to male, 30-40, Australian, loves cricket and has a household income of about $120,000 a year after further analysis.
+In practice, this could mean starting with a target audience that is male, 30-40 years old and lives in Australia (broad segments).
+You then refine it after a test period to male, 30-40, Australian, loves cricket and has a household income of about $120,000 a year.

 2) Is this segment over-serviced already?

 However, if you become more specific in your segment choice, the market gaps open up.
-A sports drink must be targeted towards those interested in sports, but there is still a lot of leeway in what other factors are targeted: age, location, gender and so on are all potential gaps in the market a business could exploit and avoid competition.
+A sports drink must be targeted towards those interested in sports, but there is still choice other factors to target: age, location, gender and so on are all potential opportunities in the market a business could exploit and avoid competition.
 Young men who live in New York might already have a lot of choice for sports drinks, but what about older women in more rural areas?

 3) How much could this segment grow?